Documentation Index

 • The instrumentEventInstructionId can be any intuitive string that uniquely identifies this event instruction in this portfolio.

-• The instrumentEventId must be the unique identifier of the OptionExercisePhysicalEvent (see below).
+• The instrumentEventId must be the unique identifier of the OptionExercisePhysicalEvent (see below for how to find this out).

 • The instructionType is ElectForHolding to apply the event to our option holding in the portfolio.